Skip to main content

 95%

-• The AI can be disappointing, often failing to provide a challenging experience in battles and diplomacy.
+• The AI can be disappointing, often failing to engage effectively in battles or diplomacy, leading to repetitive gameplay in the later stages.

 • gameplay